serverless/blog/posts/2019-10-01-serverless-multicloud-sdk.md

 In the initial release the Serverless Multicloud SDK supports NodeJS with both Microsoft Azure and Amazon Web Services.
 The SDK has an Express-like feel.
 It supports familiar concepts like `Middleware` to abstract away your service's cross-cutting concerns like logging, exception handling, validation and authorization.
 The framework supports creating your own middleware components that can be reused and plug seamlessly into your applications pipeline.

 This guide assumes you have some working knowledge of NodeJS and how to build services with the Serverless Framework.
-We will walk through the process of creating a REST API with the Serverless Multicloud SDK.
+We will walk through the process of migrating a REST API to use the new Serverless Multicloud SDK.

 #### Prerequisites
 Install the Serverless CLI globally